 Partnership Centre: Health System Sustainability

 The Health System Sustainability Partnership Centre was launched in December 2016.
-The Centre is jointly governed and funded to the value of $9.75 million over five years by NHMRC, Bupa Health Foundation, NSW Health and the University of Notre Dame Australia.
+The Centre is jointly governed and funded to the value of $10.75 million over five years by NHMRC, Bupa Health Foundation, NSW Health and the University of Notre Dame Australia and the State of Western Australia acting through the Department of Health.

 Partnership Centre: System perspectives on preventing lifestyle-related chronic health problems (The Australian Prevention Partnership Centre)

 The Australian Prevention Partnership Centre was established in June 2013 for an initial five year term.
-On 9 July 2018, Minister Hunt, the Minister for Health and Minister McKenzie, the Minister for Rural Health, jointly announced that the Centre was successful in securing funding for a second five year term.
+On 9 July 2018, Minister Hunt, the Minister for Health and the then Minister McKenzie, the Minister for Rural Health, jointly announced that the Centre was successful in securing funding for a second five year term (2018–2023).

 This Centre is jointly funded to the value of $15.8 million by NHMRC, the Australian Government Department of Health, The State of New South Wales, Health Directorate - The Australian Capital Territory, Department for Health and Wellbeing - Government of South Australia, Department of Health and Human Services - Tasmanian Government, Cancer Council Australia and Victorian Health Promotion Foundation.